Is a Correction Looming Ahead for Exxon Mobil Corporation (XOM)

 Analysts’ Opinion of XOM

-Many brokerage firms have already submitted their reports for XOM stocks, with Argus repeating the rating for XOM by listing it as a “Buy.”
-The predicted price for XOM in the upcoming period, according to Argus is $92 based on the research report published on February 02nd of the current year 2022.
+Many brokerage firms have already submitted their reports for XOM stocks, with Cowen repeating the rating for XOM by listing it as a “Market Perform.”
+The predicted price for XOM in the upcoming period, according to Cowen is $77 based on the research report published on February 23rd of the current year 2022.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see XOM reach a price target of $90, previously predicting the price at $70.
-The rating they have provided for XOM stocks is “Sector Perform” according to the report published on January 19th, 2022.
+Argus, on the other hand, stated in their research note that they expect to see XOM reach a price target of $92.
+The rating they have provided for XOM stocks is “Buy” according to the report published on February 02nd, 2022.

-Truist gave a rating of “Hold” to XOM, setting the target price at $65 in the report published on January 06th of the current year.
+RBC Capital Mkts gave a rating of “Sector Perform” to XOM, setting the target price at $90 in the report published on January 19th of the current year.

 Insider Trading